znamenap/dbschema-version/DbSchema.Version/notes.md

 ## Implementation Points
 PENDING:
 - Consider transactionality in procedures or wheather to assume external transaction or none.
+- Make auditing to who, when and what has been version changed.

 COMPLETED:
 - Version parsing